eml-eda/riscvsim-dpm/tutorials/GVSOC_guide.md

 ~~~

-Let's break down the code and highlight the code features:
+Let's break down the code and highlight its features:

 * The declared class (_MyComp_) inherits from the Component base class of the gvsoc library.
-* Its constructor is call by the software passing the configuration
+* Its constructor is call by the GVSoC simulator passing the configuration file.
 * Inside the constructor the interface is linked with the function _new_slave_port_ and its handler is connected with _set_req_meth_.
-The name passed as argument is the same as the one provided in the python method _i_INPUT_.
+The name passed as argument is the same as the interface returned in the python method _i_INPUT_.
 Also, the configuration is retrieved from the python description with _get_js_config_ (in this example, the parameter _value_).
 * The function _**gv_new**_ is needed by the framework in order to instantiate the class when the component is loaded.
 * The handle of the interface port (_handle_req_) its called everytime a request must be handled.
 The method is necessarily static and it receives the instance of the class as argument.